Fuseit/android-style-guide/README.md

 Therefore, try to keep your views hierarchy as flat as possible: learn how to use [RelativeLayout](https://developer.android.com/guide/topics/ui/layout/relative.html), how to [optimize your layouts](http://developer.android.com/training/improving-layouts/optimizing-layout.html) and to use the [`<merge>` tag](http://stackoverflow.com/questions/8834898/what-is-the-purpose-of-androids-merge-tag-in-xml-layouts).

 **Beware of problems related to WebViews.** When you must display a web page, for instance for a news article, avoid doing client-side processing to clean the HTML, rather ask for a "*pure*" HTML from the backend programmers.
 [WebViews can also leak memory](http://stackoverflow.com/questions/3130654/memory-leak-in-webview) when they keep a reference to their Activity, instead of being bound to the ApplicationContext.
 Avoid using a WebView for simple texts or buttons, prefer TextViews or Buttons.

-### Test frameworks

-Android SDK's testing framework is still infant, specially regarding UI tests.
-Android Gradle currently implements a test task called [`connectedAndroidTest`](http://tools.android.com/tech-docs/new-build-system/user-guide#TOC-Testing) which runs JUnit tests that you created, using an [extension of JUnit with helpers for Android](http://developer.android.com/reference/android/test/package-summary.html).
-This means you will need to run tests connected to a device, or an emulator.
-Follow the official guide [[1]](http://developer.android.com/tools/testing/testing_android.html) [[2]](http://developer.android.com/tools/testing/activity_test.html) for testing.

-**Use [Robolectric](http://robolectric.org/) only for unit tests, not for views.** It is a test framework seeking to provide tests "disconnected from device" for the sake of development speed, suitable specially for unit tests on models and view models.
-However, testing under Robolectric is inaccurate and incomplete regarding UI tests.
-You will have problems testing UI elements related to animations, dialogs, etc, and this will be complicated by the fact that you are "walking in the dark" (testing without seeing the screen being controlled).

-**[Robotium](https://code.google.com/p/robotium/) makes writing UI tests easy.** You do not need Robotium for running connected tests for UI cases, but it will probably be beneficial to you because of its many helpers to get and analyse views, and control the screen.
-Test cases will look as simple as:

 ```java
 solo.sendKey(Solo.MENU);